Teaching That Gives Back: Transforming Higher Education Through Service-Learning

 Content and Methodology

-During the course, participants will learn how to plan and develop their own SL proposal addressing essential ethical, collaborative, and sustainability considerations.
+Throughout the course, participants will learn how to plan and develop their own SL proposal while addressing key ethical, collaborative, and sustainability considerations.

-Participants will eventually design a joint SL project proposal they will refine and present during the final block of the course.
+Participants will also work collaboratively to design a joint SL project proposal, which they will refine and present during the final stage of the course.

-The program will be taught in English; therefore, a high level of proficiency is required (B2/C1).
+The programme will be taught in English; therefore, a high level of language proficiency (B2/C1) is required.

-this activity is co-created togheter with Ludwig Maximilian University of Munich and University of Porto.
+This activity has been co-created together with Ludwig Maximilian University of Munich and the University of Porto.

 Recognition Certificate of participation